Construction Survey Requirements in Florida

 Is a form board survey required in Florida?

 Most Florida counties require a form board survey (also called a foundation survey or setback verification) before concrete is poured.
 The surveyor verifies that the formwork is positioned correctly relative to property lines, setbacks, and the approved site plan.
-Even in counties where it is not strictly required, a form board survey is strongly recommended — the cost ($300-$800) is insignificant compared to the cost of removing and repouring a misplaced foundation ($5,000-$15,000+).
+Even in counties where it is not strictly required, a form board survey is strongly recommended: it is a short visit, and it is the last moment at which a setback or elevation error can still be corrected without breaking concrete.

 What is an as-built survey and when do I need one?